 "Papa Jake," D-Day veteran and beloved TikTok star, dies at 102

-D-Day veteran ″Papa Jake″ Larson, who survived German gunfire on Normandy's bluffs in 1944 and then garnered 1.2 million followers on TikTok late in life by sharing stories to commemorate World War II and his fallen comrades, has died at 102, his family announced Sunday.
+D-Day veteran ″Papa Jake″ Larson, who survived German gunfire on Normandy's bluffs in 1944 and then garnered 1.2 million followers on TikTok late in life by sharing stories to commemorate World War II and his fallen comrades, has died at 102, his family confirmed to CBS News on Sunday.

-An animated speaker who charmed strangers young and old with his quick smile and generous hugs, the self-described country boy from Hope Township, Minnesota, was "cracking jokes til the end," his granddaughter wrote in announcing his death.
+An animated speaker who charmed strangers young and old with his quick smile and generous hugs, the self-described country boy from Hope Township, Minnesota, was "cracking jokes til the end," his granddaughter wrote on social media, announcing his death.

+"Every day with him was a blessing.
+He got to see both of my children graduate high school, he accomplished so much," Larson's oldest grandson, Mike Larson, said in a phone call.
+"The outpouring of support is unbelievable.
+We have had people from all around the world reach out to us.
+It's really, really amazing."

 Tributes to him quickly filled his "Story Time with Papa Jake" TikTok account from across the United States, where he had been living in Lafayette, California.
 Towns around Normandy, still grateful to Allied forces who helped defeat the occupying Nazis in World War II, paid him homage too.